-- (1) the funding of the Touchet River Endemic Steelhead program by the U.S. Fish and Wildlife Service (USFWS). - (2) NOAA's National Marine Fisheries Service's (NMFS) decision on requests from the Confederated Tribes of the Warm Springs Reservation Oregon (CTWS), Confederated Tribes of the Umatilla Indian Reservation (CTUIR), the Washington Department of Fish and Wildlife (WDFW), and the Oregon Department of Fish and Wildlife (ODFW) for ESA authorization under limit 5 of the 4(d) rule for the operation of the Touchet River Endemic Summer Steelhead program, the Umatilla River Summer Steelhead program, and the Round Butte Hatchery Spring Chinook Salmon program (Table 1). - (3) the funding of the operation, maintenance, and monitoring and evaluation of the Umatilla River Steelhead and Walla Walla Hatchery spring Chinook programs by the Bonneville Power Administration (BPA) under the Pacific Northwest Electric Power Planning and Conservation Act of 1980, 16 U.S.C.§§ 839 et seq.
+- (1) the funding of the Touchet River Endemic Steelhead program and the Touchet River Spring Chinook Salmon program by the U.S. Fish and Wildlife Service (USFWS). - (2) NOAA's National Marine Fisheries Service's (NMFS) decision on requests from the Confederated Tribes of the Warm Springs Reservation Oregon (CTWS), Confederated Tribes of the Umatilla Indian Reservation (CTUIR), the Washington Department of Fish and Wildlife (WDFW), and the Oregon Department of Fish and Wildlife (ODFW) for ESA authorization under limit 5 of the 4(d) rule for the operation of the Touchet River Endemic Summer Steelhead program, the Umatilla River Summer Steelhead program, and the Round Butte Hatchery Spring Chinook Salmon program (Table 1). - (3) the funding of the operation, maintenance, and monitoring and evaluation of the Umatilla River Steelhead and Walla Walla Hatchery spring Chinook programs by the Bonneville Power Administration (BPA) under the Pacific Northwest Electric Power Planning and Conservation Act of 1980, 16 U.S.C.§§ 839 et seq.
 (Northwest Power Act).

-The USFWS proposes to fund the WDFW for the production and release of up to 150,000 summer steelhead into the Touchet River.
-The BPA proposes to fund the production and release of 150,000 summer steelhead into the Umatilla River, the production and release of up to 500,000 spring Chinook salmon into the Walla Walla River and Touchet River, as well as the associated monitoring, research, and evaluation measures.
-NMFS proposes to issue a determination pursuant to its ESA §4(d) regulations for the tribal and state operations of these same hatchery programs.
+The USFWS proposes to fund the WDFW for the production and release of up to 150,000 summer steelhead and up to 250,000 spring Chinook salmon smolts into the Touchet River.
+The

+BPA proposes to fund the production and release of 150,000 summer steelhead into the Umatilla River, the production and release of up to 500,000 spring Chinook salmon into the Walla Walla River and Touchet River, as well as the associated monitoring, research, and evaluation measures.
+NMFS proposes to issue a determination pursuant to its ESA §4(d) regulations for the tribal and state operations of some of these hatchery programs (Table 1).

 This biological opinion does not predetermine the outcome of the 4(d) decision and only provides NMFS' opinion on the effects of the Proposed Action and whether it is likely to jeopardize listed species and/or adversely modify critical habitat.
-The CTUIR, WDFW and ODFW are program operators and neither this opinion nor a proposed approval provides any authorization for those programs.
-The 4(d) rule exempts the take of salmon and steelhead listed as threatened species under the Endangered Species Act (ESA) if the entity follows a resource management plan (represented here by each Hatchery and Genetics Management Plan (HGMP)) that NMFS has determined meets the criteria under limit 5 of the ESA 4(d) rule for salmon and steelhead (50 CFR 223.203(b)(6)).
+The CTUIR, WDFW, and ODFW are program operators and neither this opinion nor a proposed approval provides any authorization for those programs.
+The 4(d) rule exempts the take of salmon and steelhead listed as threatened species under the Endangered Species Act (ESA) if the entity follows a resource management plan (represented here by each Hatchery and Genetics Management Plan (HGMP)) that NMFS has determined meets the criteria under limit 5 of the ESA 4(d) rule for salmon and steelhead (50 CFR 223.203(b)(5)).